 To inform staff of the procedures involved in resolving staff workload grievances, in accordance with ANU Workloads policy, and the ANU Enterprise Agreement.

-- Each staff member’s workload will be allocated in an equitable and transparent manner in consultation with the staff member, usually as part of the preparation for a Performance and Development review, having regard to the:
+- Each staff member’s workload will be allocated in an equitable and transparent manner in consultation with the staff member, be recorded in the Performance and Development Review, having regard to the:

 - organisational requirements of the local area;

 - career and work goals established in the staff member’s Performance and Development Review; and

 - leave entitlements and the approved leave plans of the staff member.